-Emergency Communication is probably one of the least talked about aspects of preparedness, but in my opinion, it plays a vital role in insuring your survival during any type of disaster, and is something that you can’t afford to overlook.
+Emergency Communication is probably one of the least talked about aspects of preparedness, but in my opinion, it plays a vital role in ensuring your survival during any disaster and is something that you can’t afford to overlook.

 Just like all areas of survival, the first step in emergency communication is preparedness.
 That means developing an Emergency Communications Plan, and then making sure everyone in your family knows what it is, and how to put it in place during a disaster.